QAGIw3/PlatformQ/services/DataIntelligenceSuite/batch-processing-service/README.md

 # Batch Processing Service

-A unified service for all batch processing needs, consolidating multiple Spark jobs into a single, scalable service.
+A unified service for all batch processing needs, consolidating multiple Spark jobs into a single, scalable service with enhanced file processing capabilities.

 ## Overview